Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 • The authority determines that it is no longer necessary for the plan to be maintained.

 'No longer necessary' can include where the child/ young person no longer requires the special educational provision specified in the Education, Health and Care Plan.
-When deciding whether a young person aged 19 or over no longer needs the special educational provision specified in the Plan, Slough Children First must take account of whether the education or training outcomes specified in the Education, Health and Care Plan have been achieved.
-Slough Children First must not cease to maintain the Education, Health and Care Plan simply because the young person is aged 19 or over.
+When deciding whether a young person aged 19 or over no longer needs the special educational provision specified in the Plan, Slough Borough Council must take account of whether the education or training outcomes specified in the Education, Health and Care Plan have been achieved.
+Slough Borough Council must not cease to maintain the Education, Health and Care Plan simply because the young person is aged 19 or over.

-The circumstances where Slough Children First is 'no longer responsible' for the young person include:
+The circumstances where Slough Borough Council is 'no longer responsible' for the young person include:

 • A young person aged 16 or over leaves education to take up paid employment (including employment with training but excluding apprenticeships);